arillso/ansible.ntp/README.md

 #### Listen

-Specifies to which interface ntp should be appended.
+Specifies to which interface NTP should be appended:

 ```yml
 ntp_config_listen: []